DerrangedGadgeteer/Parabellum-Inc/Gameplay/Campaign/TurnStructure/BoardroomPhase/BusinessOpportunities.md

 Each Player may, during their Boardroom Phase, place a Business Opportunity Card from their Hand, face-up into their Reserve Area.
 Upon doing so, that player adds the Card's value of Funds to their own coffers.

 Each Business Opportunity card has a Payoff Cost, which if paid, allows the player to remove the card from their reserve area and shuffle it back into the business opportunity deck.
-The player no longer has to pay the liabilities of cards Paid Off this way.
+The player no longer has to pay the Contingincies of cards Paid Off this way.